mako-framework/docs/02_routing_and_controllers/01_routing.md

 $routes->all('/', 'app\controllers\Home::welcome');
 ```

-> All routes respond to requests made using the `OPTIONS` method. `GET` routes will also respond to `HEAD` requests.
+> All routes respond to requests made using the `OPTIONS` request method. `GET` routes will also respond to `HEAD` requests.

-If you only want to allow a specific set of methods then you can use the `register` method.
+It is also possible to register a route that responds to a custom set of request methods using the `register` method.

 ```
 $routes->register(['GET', 'POST'], '/', 'app\controllers\Home::welcome');